Janelia-Trackathon-2023/traccuracy/docs/source/track_errors/divisions.rst

 False Negative
 --------------

-A false negative division applies to any case where the parent node is not linked to both correct daughters.
+A false negative division is any division event in the ground truth that is not matched to a division in the predicted graph.
 False negative divisions are annotated on the ground truth graph.

 Given the ground truth graph below, each of the subsequent prediction graphs would be classified as a false negative division.